Iqra9999/Web-Scraping/README.md

 python scrape_news.py

 The script will scrape the news articles and save the data to a CSV file named News.csv.
+### Note:
+Ensure that the article URLs are unique and change with each article.
+This code will only work if the URLs follow a predictable pattern.
 ## Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.
 ## License